Death on the Rock: Gibraltar shootings

 On 6 March 1988, three members of an IRA Active Service Unit—Daniel McCann, Mairead Farrell, and Sean Savage—were witnessed parking a car in a car park in Gibraltar; the car park was used as an assembly area for British soldiers preparing for the weekly "changing of the guard" ceremony outside the Convent (the residence of the governor of Gibraltar).
 The three were suspected by the British authorities of being part of a plot to detonate a car bomb in the car park while it was full of soldiers preparing for the ceremony; while the suspects were walking back towards the Spanish border, they were shot dead by British soldiers, members of the Special Air Service.
 In the immediate aftermath of the shootings, the British government released a statement to the effect that a large car bomb had been found in Gibraltar, and that three suspected terrorists had been shot dead by the Gibraltar Police.
 That evening, British television news reported the finding of the alleged car bomb, and added that the IRA members had been involved in a "shootout" with authorities.
-All of Britain's daily newspapers covered the shootings the following morning, several of which cited the size of the alleged car bomb as 500 lb and claimed that it was "packed with shrapnel".
+All of Britain's daily newspapers covered the shootings the following morning, several of which cited the size of the alleged car bomb as 500 lb and wrote that it was "packed with shrapnel".
 The same morning, Ian Stewart, Minister of State for the Armed Forces, told BBC Radio 4 that "military personnel were involved" in the shootings, and that "a car bomb was found, which has been defused".

 The following day, Sir Geoffrey Howe, the British foreign secretary, made a statement to the House of Commons regarding the shootings, in which he informed the house that the IRA members were unarmed, and that the car parked in the assembly area did not contain an explosive device.
 Howe stated that the IRA members "made movements which led the military personnel, operating in support of the Gibraltar Police, to conclude that their own lives and the lives of others were under threat".
 "In light of this response", Howe continued, "they were shot" by "military personnel, operating in support of the Gibraltar Police".
 Subsequent inquiries led to the discovery of a large quantity of explosives in Marbella (50 mi from Gibraltar), along with detonators and timers.